-- 1 Stop the Dimensions CM listener. - 2 On the new system create an Oracle instance, see page 39. - 3 On this system install the Dimensions CM server with a local Serena Runtime or Oracle Enterprise, see page 57. - 4 On this system, drop the pcms\sys database and the demonstration database. - 5 On the original Dimensions CM server, export your existing Oracle pcms\sys and all the Dimensions databases.
+- 1 Stop the Dimensions CM listener. - 2 On the new system create an Oracle instance, see page 44. - 3 On this system install the Dimensions CM server with an Oracle Enterprise, see page 63. - 4 On this system, drop the pcms_sys database and the demonstration database. - 5 On the original Dimensions CM server, export your existing Oracle pcms sys and all the Dimensions databases.